 In a previous post, we explored the 3 main reasons that lead to paper clutter.
 While having clarity on the cause of the problem is the first step towards solving it, I’ll be sharing in this post the 4 most effective tactics that I use with my clients when organising their papers at home.

 #1 Set up an efficient yet conducive workspace

-A waste basket, placed by your desk, is indispensable so that you can throw right away papers you have decided not to keep.
-It also helps to invest 5 minutes after you’ve finished dealing with your paperwork to clear your desk and to return things where they belong so that it’s ready to use next time you need it.
+A wastebasket, placed by your desk, is indispensable so that you can throw right away papers you have decided not to keep.
+It also helps to invest 5 minutes after you’ve finished dealing with your paperwork to clear your desk and return things where they belong so that it’s ready to use the next time you need them.

 Here are more tips on how to organise your desk at home so you can get the work done.

 #2 Set up processes